SchemaRabbit/VisQuanta/README.md

 ## Managing Glossary Content
 - Edit `hosting/data/glossary.json` to add, update, or remove entries.
 Each term contains an English definition plus localized metadata under `translations`.
 - Use `hosting/add_translations.py` to append translation blocks when expanding into new languages.
 The script expects to run from the `hosting` directory.
-- After updating glossary content, rebuild (`npm run build`) so translated pages and the sitemap pick up the changes.
+- After updating glossary content, rebuild (`npm run build`) so translated pages pick up the changes.

 ## Deployment
 The project is configured for Firebase Hosting.
 To deploy: